satrianovian20/Offline-ai-chat-coding-gui/README.md

 Moto:
 GUI Rakyat Edition: Ringan, Garang, Tak Terbendung, AI GUI Bebas Crash™, Anti-Bluescreen Framework, The GUI That Refused to Die

 🚀 Cloned already?
-Don’t forget to ⭐ if this project made your CPU smile 😄
+Don’t forget to ⭐ if this project made your CPU smile 😄  "🧪 Verified Stress Test Logs (Real-World AI Usage by Rakyat CPU)"

 > 🇮🇩 This project is primarily documented in Indonesian.
 > 🇬🇧 English overview is provided below.